kayleejung/frontend-m2m/README.md

 When the user interacts with the user interface, the controller either directs these actions to the view or the model.
 For instance, if the user is playing a game and clicks on a button, the user data will be sent to the model and the change in the appearance of the button will be sent to the view.

 ## Code Styles
-- Add the [Dokka](https://github.com/Kotlin/dokka) plugin before you start writing docstrings.
+- If you want to read the official documentation on code style for Kotlin, click [here](https://kotlinlang.org/docs/reference/kotlin-doc.html).
-- If you want to read the official documentation on code styles for Kotlin, click [here](https://kotlinlang.org/docs/reference/kotlin-doc.html).
+- use tags whenever possibile!

 ### Class
 - for each class, make a new file